 Salisbury 6th Form College operates a ‘BYOD’ policy for all students attending the college.
 All students are expected to have a ‘Bring Your Own Device’ with them at all times during the college day.
 This should not be a mobile phone (although we actively encourage their use at appropriate times).

 We do not specify a particular device to purchase, but it should be light and portable, have a psychical keyboard, have good battery life (greater than six hours) and preferably be ‘instant on’ so lessons start on time and teachers don’t have to wait for devices to load.
-The ideal S6C BYOD laptop is a Google Chromebook or Microsoft Surface.
+The ideal S6C BYOD laptop is a Microsoft Surface.

 Please be aware that some specialist subjects may have different requirements for BYOD devices, such as Computer Science, Photography and Media.